 A lot of people mistakenly believe that they will have enough warning of a disaster to get home and make preparations.
 But, as FMC notes, disaster can strike anywhere, anytime — including while you are at work, school, the supermarket, or driving on the road.
 We often don’t have any advanced warning of disasters.

 With this in mind, it is important that your Bug Out Bag strategy includes more than one Bug Out Bag.
 These Bug Out Bags are kept in places where you go often, and are all easily accessible.

 3. You Don’t Know Where You Will Have to Flee To

 For example, you might plan on fleeing to a cabin you have in the woods somewhere.
 But what if the roads are blocked off?
-Your Bug Out Bag better contain everything you need to survive anywhere that you have to flee to. *This is one of the major ways that a Bug Out Bag differs from a wilderness survival bag, since you might be fleeing through an urban environment with your BOB.
+Your Bug Out Bag better contain everything you need to survive anywhere that you have to flee to.
+This includes urban environments as well as the wilderness.

 What to Put in a Bug Out Bag?

 On this website, we’ve got some good Bug Out Bag packing lists.
 You can check them out here: